polius/meteornext-docs/docs/guides/administration.md

 **RIGHTS**

-- **Perform Deployments**: If this option is enabled all user's contained in this group will be able to access the deployments section and the deployments button will be visible at the top bar.
+- **Perform Deployments**: If this option is enabled, all user's contained in this group will be able to access the deployments section and the deployments button will be visible at the top bar.
     - **BASIC**: Enable this option to grant permissions to perform BASIC deployments.
     - **PRO**: Enable this option to grant permissions to perform PRO deployments.